Jaygagaga/ProNoG/README.md

 The repository is organised as follows:

 - **data**: data folder contains data we use in all experiments.
 - **GP/graphcl/DSSL/models**: this four folders contain four model architectures for respective pretraining tasks specified in the paper.
+- **modelset**: `modelset` folder contains all pretrained model checkpoints.
 - **downprompt**: `downprompt_metanet.py` contains the codes for our condition-net implementations.
 - **preprompt**: `preprompt_new1.py` is the main code for pretraining.